j2blake/vivo-snapshot/README.md

 ## Structures

-## URI List
+### URI List
-- Just a list of URIs, one per line.
+- One URI per line.
+Blank lines, or lines that begin with '#', are ignored.

 ### Session List
-- At its simplest form, a list of URLs which can be used for a snapshot.
+- One request session per line.
+Blank lines, or lines that begin with '#', are ignored.
+- A request may be a single URL.
-- More precisely, a list of requests, one per line: in addition to the URL, each request may specify POST or GET, HTTP headers, and parameters.
+- A request may also specify POST or GET, HTTP headers, and parameters.
-- Each line in the file can actually constitute a session, with an optional login/logout, and multiple requests.
+- A session may contain multiple requests, with an optional login/logout specification.

 ## Commands

 ```
-vivosnap.rb prepare uri-list [classlist_file] [VIVO_homepage_URL] [uri_list_file]
+vivosnap.rb prepare uri-list [class_list_file] [VIVO_homepage_URL] {uri_list_file {REPLACE}}
 ```
 **NOT IMPLEMENTED**
 Create a list of URIs.
 You provide a file with class URIs, and a URL for VIVO.
-The tool will make requests of VIVOs ListRDF API, and write the results to the URI list file.
+The tool will make requests of VIVOs ListRDF API, and write the results.
+If uri_list_file already exists, you must specify REPLACE.
+If uri_list_file is not provided, the URI list goes to stdout, along with the summary info.

 ```
 vivosnap.rb prepare session-list [uri_list_file] [account_email] [account_password] [session_list_file]